12.2.2. Safe Casting

 A superclass with many subclasses.
 Knowing casting's meaning can help us understand why programs cast objects and the safety issues of doing so.

 Polymorphism minimizes the need to perform a downcast, but it also provides two ways to test a potential downcast to see if it is safe or not.
 Unfortunately, in the absence of polymorphism, as shown in Figure 3, there is no elegant solution to the problem.
 Without polymorphism, we must know what kind of object we are dealing with before downcasting it.
-This limitation results in inelegant code that requires a kludge based on an extra variable that "remembers" which class was originally instantiated (see Drawing the shape).
+This limitation results in inelegant code, requiring a kludge based on an extra variable that "remembers" which class was originally instantiated (see Drawing the shape).

 Slicing